Nibana Consent Guidelines

 - I’d like to take a moment to think about it

-Extra care is required when a power difference between people exists, which could be the case between Nibana team members and participants.
+Extra care is required when a power difference between people exists, which could be the case between those working a shift or offering an activity and other participants.
 Nibana has a dedicated set of guidelines for intimate interactions between team members and participants.

 Support during or after the festival

 Had an experience you want to reflect on or need help with?
 Have questions about consent?
-At Nibana there are various ways to reach out for support.
+Depending on which Nibana event you're attending, there are various ways to reach out for support.
 Please use them if you feel you could benefit from it.
-There’s a Light Team that always offers a listening ear without judgement (fully confidential).
-There’s a daily Q&A in the center camp.
-And always feel free to reach out to any team member.
+You could reach out to the Emotional Support Team, which can offer a listening ear without judgement (and fully confidential).
+At some events there’s a daily Q&A. At all times feel free to reach out to any team member.
+Support from fellow participants can also go a long way.

 You may adapt and share this document